microsoft/vscode-hexeditor/README.md

 # VS Code Hexeditor

-**Note: This editor currently only supports reading, and not writing.**

 This an extension for Visual Studio Code 1.46+ which utilizes the custom editor API to allow viewing files as hex within VS Code.

 ## Features